Quick – What is BIMO?

 Although not a requirement at present, my experience leads me to strongly recommend that sponsors also prepare a BIMO Reviewers Guide for all submitted material.
 The guide would specify any term definitions or derivations used in preparing the dataset, and may also include such information as which sites screened, but did not enroll, subjects and, therefore, are not represented in the dataset.
 In short, any information that aids FDA reviewers and makes the review process efficient.
 With these data and tools in hand, the FDA can more quickly identify sites to be audited prior to approval of the application.

 In recent years, there has been a notable increase in FDA requests for BIMO-formatted data.
 In my day-to-day work, I’ve seen an increase in sponsor requests for BIMO formatting, even before they have an FDA request.
 The complex nature of the data means that a good deal of time is needed to develop these reviewer’s aids.
-Sponsors should take note and consider development of BIMO elements in the planning of NDA/BLA submission activities from the very beginning.
+Sponsors should take note and consider development of BIMO elements in the planning of NDA/BLA submissions from the very beginning.
 I believe this proactive approach will ultimately help shorten new product approvals, bringing innovative treatments to the market more efficiently.